 Candidates using this option will sit the exam in their own home, or another private location, on their own equipment.

 This means that those who are shielding or who live some distance from their nearest test centre are able to take their exam more safely.
-It is available to candidates in all countries except Egypt, Sudan, and UAE.
+It is available to candidates in all countries except UAE.
+We have noted many candidates have had connectivity problems attempting to sit the exam online Egypt, Iran, Myanmar, Syria, and Sudan - if you do wish to sit online, we would recommend seeking an alternative venue such as a place of employment or a hotel, where there is more likely to be back up generators and stronger internet connectivity.

 Online invigilation monitors candidate with two devices, using both audio and video, screensharing - to ensure that candidates are both supported and preventing from attempting to cheat.
 So you'll need access to two devices, ie a desktop or laptop, plus a mobile device, as well as a stable internet connection and power supply.